DemocracyClub/Website/democracy_club/apps/report_2019/report.md

 examples of where the BBC published wrong information to voters.
 Our WhereDoIVote.co.uk website was at least linked to from the BBC News liveblog on the election days.

-#### “10,000 reminders sent for May elections; 20% survey respondents say they wouldn’t have voted without it”
+**10,000 reminders sent for May elections; 20% survey respondents say they wouldn’t have voted without it**

 We had hoped to begin work on an Election Reminders service, but little progress was made here.
 We planned to start with a discovery process on user needs, technical requirements and sustainability.
 We remain cautious about the project without a plan to measure its effect and without a route to sustainable funding.

-#### “Help improve other institutions working on democratic engagement in the UK”
+**Help improve other institutions working on democratic engagement in the UK**

 The outputs we hoped to produce here were a report or event on The Electoral Commission and voter information, as well as a report on ‘what good looks like for digital+democracy in the UK’.
 Neither of these were produced, but importantly,